RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 If for ssome reasons after you create your role assignments and you go to login to the employee or admin accounts and don't see the resource groupss you think you should I have a fix <br/>
 For ssome reason sometimes it seems the role assignments do not propagate properly <br/>
-If you want to check this yourself, on your main account click on the resource group you are having issues with and navigate to "Access Control (IAM)" <br/>
+If you want to check this yourself, on your main account click on the resource group you are having isues with and navigate to "Access Control (IAM)" <br/>
 Click on the blue "Check Access" button <br/>
-Then type in the group or users your having issues with <br/>
+Then type in the group or users your having isues with <br/>
 <img src="https://i.imgur.com/jyg8c1P.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>